nova0821/iotjs-wiki/Build-for-NuttX.md

 ### Overall steps to build for NuttX
 1. Get the sources
 2. Configure NuttX
-3. Build IoT.js-libuv, JerryScript, IoT.js
+3. Build libuv, jerryscript and iotjs
 4. Copy libraries to nuttx/nuttx/lib folder
 5. Build NuttX